Argumentation and persuasion

 Coherence markers

 In practice, it may not always be immediately clear which of the two statements counts as the conclusion and which one as the premise.
 The arguer can diminish the chance of misinterpreting the discourse by explicitly indicating the argumentative function of the statements.
-This can be done by making use of argumentative coherence markers such as because, so, since, and therefore.
+This can be done by using argumentative coherence markers such as because, so, since, and therefore.
 The examples below contain the same argument as above.

 The government should not introduce a basic income because it will lead to a drop in income for most people.